 Boosts your immune system

 We find that a lot of people have questions about matcha vs. hojicha.
 That's why we've outlined six important difference between hojicha and matcha — and exactly why its worth adding both to your daily ritual at different times of the day.

 6 Differences between hojicha and matcha green tea

 1) Appearance and color of the tea

 Matcha is a bright, green color — and this is particularly true of high-quality, ceremonial grade matcha.
 Though the lower the quality of matcha, the less distinctly vibrant the matcha powder often is.

-Unlike matcha, dried hojicha leaves and hojicha powder is brown in coloring, sometimes accompanied by a reddish hue.
+Unlike matcha green tea powder, dried hojicha leaves and hojicha powder is brown in coloring, sometimes accompanied by a reddish hue.
 The tint of hojicha tea once prepared can vary depending on the roasting period, harvesting, and the type of green tea leaf it is made from, though they all tend to have a much richer, smoky, and nuttier flavoring than matcha.
 (5)

 2) Production and processing method (Hojicha is roasted)